speakeasy-api/openapi-directory/SDKs/gov.bc.ca/geocoder/2.0.0/java/README.md

 <!-- Start SDK Available Operations -->
 ## SDK Available Operations

 ### intersections

 * `getAddressesOutputFormat` - Geocode an address
 * `getIntersectionsNearOutputFormat` - Find intersections near to a geographic point
 * `getIntersectionsNearestOutputFormat` - Find nearest intersection to a geographic point
 * `getIntersectionsWithinOutputFormat` - Find intersections in a geographic area
-* `getIntersectionsIntersectionIdOutputFormat` - Get an intersection by its unique ID
+* `getIntersectionsIntersectionIDOutputFormat` - Get an intersection by its unique ID

 ### occupants